maRce10/PhenotypeSpace/README.md

 # PhenotypeSpace: Quantifying trait spaces

-[PhenotypeSpace](https://github.com/maRce10/PhenotypeSpace) is intended to facilitate the quantification of trait space features.
+[PhenotypeSpace](https://github.com/maRce10/PhenotypeSpace) is intended to facilitate the quantification of phenotypic space features.

  The package offers functions for:
    - Estimate absolute values of trait spaces